Skip to main content

 Query works on a query level.

-Parameters after validation available as req.appInfo.query
+Parameters after validation are available as req.appInfo.query.

 warning

 Do not use req.query directly.
-Always use parameters via req.appInfo.query
+Always use parameters via req.appInfo.query.

-Yup validation
+Yup Validation

 request: yup.object().shape({

-count: yup.number().max(100)required("error text"),
+count: yup.number().max(100).required("error text"),

 query: yup.object().shape({